Co Education at St Aloysius in 2023

 A working committee will manage the transition across the decade, first ensuring the School is prepared to accept boys in 2023.
 The schedule provides for current and incoming 2021 and 2022 girls to complete their single-sex education, graduating in all-girl classrooms.

 St Aloysius is honoured to be nominated to provide a Catholic co-education for inner city students “We aspire to be a co-educational School where young girls and boys are respectful, optimistic and inquisitive, supported to be faith filled individuals who know god’s loving kindness and share it with others.”
 Said Mary Farah.

 The transition to co-education remains faithful to the vision of Catherine McAuley, who founded the Sisters of Mercy in Dublin in 1831, inspired to foster justice, compassion, hope and hospitality in the Mercy tradition.
 Holding the care, safety and wellbeing of young people as a central and fundamental responsibility.

-We invite you to join us on one of our regular school tours, where you will be able to meet with our Principal and members of our Leadership Team, and have the opportunity to tour the College during school hours.
+Please register here for one of our upcoming Campus Tours, where you will be able to meet with our Principal and members of our Leadership Team, and have the opportunity to tour the College during school hours.

 Alternatively, please submit an enquiry below for more information.